The Ultimate In Birding Tours

 Birdquest has operated Solomon Islands birding tours since 1996.

-Walking: Our Solomon Islands birding tour mostly involves moderate walking effort, and while there are a few easy areas there are also some fairly demanding ones.
-On Kolombangara the upper part of the trek to the summit is demanding.
-The trek on Makira up to Hauta involves a steep hike on muddy trails lasting for a number of hours (and possibly one or more river crossings) and there is also a steep hike of two hours on Santa Isabel from the coast to our accommodations.
+Walking: Our Solomon Islands birding tour mostly involves moderate walking effort, and while there are a few easy areas, there are also two more demanding hikes to get to accommodations in the highlands.
+The trek on Makira up to the accommodation near the village of Hauta involves a steep hike on muddy trails lasting for a number of hours (usually including one or more river crossings, depending on the route taken), and there is also a steep hike of two hours on Santa Isabel from the coast up to our accommodations.
+The local villagers give a lot of help to those who need it during the hikes to the villages.
+A lightweight walking pole is recommended for this tour.

 Climate: Hot and humid.
-Although it is the ‘dry’ season, rain is still very likely and it can be heavy.
-Boat journeys and the camping night on Kolombangara can be cool.
+Although it is the ‘dry’ season, rain is still very likely, and it can be heavy.
+Boat journeys and the optional camping night on Kolombangara can be cool.

 Bird Photography: Opportunities during our Solomon Islands birding tour are worthwhile.